sejaldua/IBM-research-challenge/README.md

 def identify_cancer(title, abstract):
 ```

 `Spacy` input: title
 `Spacy` extracts any spans which might be an entity in UMLS, a large biomedical database.
 `Spacy` output: a list [x, y, z, ...] of title entities that may be of biomedical relevance
 query string: "Of [x, y, z, ...] (biomedical terms that appear in the title), which is a cancer?
 `AllenNLP` input: abstract and query string

-`AllenNLP` return: suggested cancer type
+`AllenNLP` output: suggested cancer type

 **THERAPEUTIC ASSOCIATION**:
 ```python
 def association_hint(passage):
 ```

 `AllenNLP` input: abstract
 query string: "What was the impact of the drug on the cancer: effective, detrimental, no effect, or were the results inconclusive?"
 `AllenNLP` output: hint for therapeutic association type, where the hint may be a subsection of the passage that contains the answer to the question, thus simplifying the task for the user

 **STUDY TYPE**: